| Written by Mark Buzinkay

 The process improvement plan offers an avenue to locate and systematically pinpoint problem areas.
 As a result, it's easier to narrow down and find underlying challenges to efficiency.
 The process improvement plan steps will guide you through this project and eventually solve these problems faster to achieve a productive culture.

-Extended reading: Real-time locating system and industry 4.0
+Delve deeper into one of our core topics: Real-time locating system and industry 4.0